 Thank you for your interest in becoming a volunteer.
 This leaflet is designed to provide some useful advice.

-As a Local Authority we are committed to Safeguarding and meeting the needs of children, young people and vulnerable adults.
+Buckinghamshire County Council is committed to safeguarding and meeting the needs of children, young people and vulnerable adults.
 This leaflet will provide some useful advice and information when working with children in schools.

-DBS checks
+DBS Checks